 The Delta King delivers a good tone and a beautiful vintage design to your practice room.
 With good versatility for the practice room and a retro look, this amp is a good choice for anyone looking for a quality tone on five watts of power.

-The Supro Delta King 10 packs a punch, as it comes in a smaller size and 1 x 10-inch configuration combo practice amp with tube tone.
+The Supro Delta King 10 packs a punch, as it comes in a smaller size but still has a larger tone (if you want a little more, check out the Delta King 12).
 With a unique tweed retro look, this amp comes loaded with one 12AX7 preamp tube as well as a 6V6 tube power tube.

 For our tests, we plugged our PRS Silversky into the first test of the amp’s clean tones.
 Even at just 5 watts of power, we liked the clarity and balance that this amp provided and loved the custom DK10 speaker as it gave us a forward punch for rhythmic parts.

 We then tried out the FET-driven boost function by flipping the small switch on the control panel.
 The tone we got had a lovely midrange boost to it, and we felt it was quite responsive for such a little amp.
 We tried everything from single lines to overdriven chords and loved the results.
 This boost switch is one of the best features on the Delta King.